IhorHorchakov/spring-security-jwt-authentication/README.md

 AuthenticationProvider to verify the incoming token.
 The token contains user credentials and each AuthenticationProvider knows how to decode a token, extract and validate user credentials.

-Thw most common implementations of AuthenticationProvider are:
+The most common implementations of AuthenticationProvider are:
 - DaoAuthenticationProvider supports authentication by username & password (we use it to pass the login),
 - JwtAuthenticationProvider supports authentication by JWT (we use it for any request when the user is logged in),
 - RememberMeAuthenticationProvider supports authentication by 'remember me' hash number.